 - Asks you to enter an account access code or personal password in any way

 What can you do to protect yourself?

 Here are some tips to protect yourself from "phishing":

-- Don't click on links or open any attachments that come to you by email.
+- Do not click on links or open any attachments that come to you by email.
 Copy and paste the address into your browser.
 Save attachments and scan them with your virus software before opening.

-- Don't trust a link from an email just because it takes you to a site that looks legitimate.
+- Do not trust a link from an email just because it takes you to a site that looks legitimate.
 Scammers can copy those easily.

 - Verify with the company that the email is legitimate before submitting any personal information online or by phone.

 - Try not to fill out forms contained in emails.
 You can never be sure where the information is going or who sees it along the way.